gerph/riscos64-status/README.md

 [^srevill]: Being worked on by Steve Revill.
 [^jstamp]: Completed by Julie Stamp.
 [^crash]: Current crashes when run.
+[^messagetrans]: Missing fallback for global messages and MakeMenus.

 ### ROM resources